Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 Wood Screw Vise

-For a truly unique vise that is both functional and a conversation piece with fellow woodworkers a wood screw vise is a centuries old design.
+For a genuinely unique vise that is functional and a conversation piece with fellow woodworkers, a wood screw vise is a centuries-old design.

 Key benefits: